Arash-Barabadi/ROS2/How_To_Create_Node/Create_a_Publisher.md

 /parameter_events
 /rosout
 ```
-### as can be seen on above "/robot_news" is activated, which is a publisher.
+### as can be seen above /arbitrary is on the list of topics.

-## If you check whether any node relating to the publisher was existed, type in the following command.
+## and if you check whether any node relating to the publisher was existed, type in the following command.
 ```bash
 ros2 node list
 ```